You'll laugh, you'll cry, you'll wish you had been there.

 three sets.

 I couldn’t tell where sets ended in her sporadic work.
-How many have you done already?
+How many have you done already?three sets.

 One.